 Configure a nested VM as a host

-You can leverage the functionality to reduce your infrastructure expense for development and test scenarios without the need for individual hardware.
+You can leverage this functionality to reduce your infrastructure expense for development and test scenarios without the need for individual hardware.

-System Center 1801 - Virtual Machine Manager (VMM) allows you to enable and disable the nested virtualization through VMM console.
-You can configure the nested VM as a host in VMM and perform host operations from VMM, on this VM.
+System Center - Virtual Machine Manager (VMM) 1801 and later, you can enable and disable the nested virtualization feature through VMM console.
+You can configure the nested Virtual Machine (VM) as a host in VMM and perform host operations from VMM, on this VM.
 For example, VMM dynamic optimization will consider a nested VM host for placement.

 Virtualization applications other than Hyper-V are not supported in Hyper-V virtual machines, and are likely to fail.
 This includes any software that requires hardware virtualization extensions.